NCAR/i-wrf/docs/Users_Guide/matthewjetstream.rst

 and then pasted into your shell by right-clicking.

-If your shell ever becomes unresponsive or disconnected from the instance, you can recover from that situation by rebooting the instance.
+If your shell ever becomes unresponsive or disconnected from the instance, you can recover from that situation by opening a new Web Desktop (if available) or rebooting the instance.
 In the Exosphere dashboard page for your instance, in the Actions menu, select "Reboot".
 The process takes several minutes, after which the instance status will return to "Ready".